Dogs escape for a variety of reasons, including –

 All these activities will not only exercise him, and enhance his quality of life, but also help to socialize him to a variety of dogs and people.
 A socialized dog is a joy to have, because we can take him almost everywhere with us, and not have to worry about him behaving badly.

 If none of the above options are possible, then consider having a friendly neighbor come over, or having our dog visit with them.

-As pack animals, dogs should not be left alone from 9 to 5 with nobody for company, but themselves.
-This may ultimately lead to extreme frustration, boredom, depression, and aggression.
+As pack animals, dogs should not be left alone for most of the day, with nobody for company but themselves.
+Ultimately, this may lead to frustration, boredom, depression, and aggression.

 Most dogs, especially dogs that have been bred to guard and protect, will bark to alert us, when there are unusual sounds or activities around our house.
 If there is something wrong, we will know right away.

 However, we do not want our dog to practice obsessive territorial behavior, or develop barrier frustration.
 Dogs with barrier frustration may charge at the fence, engage in non-stop barking, and escape to protect his territory.

 When my dog alerts me to something unusual with his bark …